Fine words butter no parsnips

 What's the meaning of the phrase 'Fine words butter no parsnips'?

-Nothing is achieved by empty words or flattery.
+The proverb 'Fine words butter no parsnips' means that nothing concrete is achieved by empty words or flattery.

 What's the origin of the phrase 'Fine words butter no parsnips'?